aarud/Christmas/README.md

-The rands.py program is LINUX ONLY but the UI works on Windows, which is ok bc the logic is entirely different from the UI logic.
+The UI works on Windows but rands.py is LINUX ONLY, which is ok bc the logic is entirely different from rands.py.
 Although, annoyingly, it opens a terminal in addition to the program.

 It's a game that makes the player calculate squares really fast; it resets if time runs out or a wrong answer is entered.